occlum/occlum/demos/remote_attestation/init_ra_flow/README.md

 Users need decide which `verify_xxx` are taking effect.
 1. if yes, fill in the measures data under `sgx_mrs`.
 2. if no, set `verify_xxx` to `off`.

+* **config_svn** is a 16 bits information brought by [`SGX KSS feature`](https://github.com/occlum/occlum/blob/master/docs/remote_attestation.md#sgx-kss-key-separation-and-sharing-feature-support), which provides a benefit that the enclave SGX quote (config_svn part) could be modified in running stage instead of signing stage.

 Details could refer to the `build_server_instance` in script [`build_content.sh`](./build_content.sh).